cloud4java/cloud4java/README.md

 - 👋 Hi, I’m @cloud4java
-- 👀 I’m interested in cloud application with Java
+- 👀 I’m interested in Java microservices using cloud and AI
-- 🌱 I’m currently learning Aws advanced cloud
+- 🌱 I’m currently learning LLM, AI, its greatest advantages
-- 💞️ I’m looking to collaborate on cloud Open Source projects
+- 💞️ I’m looking to collaborate on LLM projects
-- 📫 How to reach me Twitter: dorivalq; LinkedIn: dorivalq
+- 📫 How to reach me Twitter: dorivalq; LinkedIn: Dorival Querino

 <!---
 cloud4java/cloud4java is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.